ZakYeo/gpt-command/README.md

 - Python 3
 - OpenAI Python Package

 Ensure you have an OpenAI API key set up in your environment to use their services.
+Please see the [OpenAI API Keys](https://platform.openai.com/account/api-keys) page to get an API key & read the [OpenAI API Key best practices](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for more information.

 ## Usage